-Marion is a senior work disease solicitor based in Thompsons’ Leeds office, where she is in charge of a team of solicitors dealing with complex industrial disease work.
-She is also responsible for developing cases at a national level, relating to exposure to hazardous substances.
+Marion Voss is a highly regarded asbestos disease solicitor based in Thompsons Solicitors’ Leeds office, where she is in charge of a team of specialist lawyers dealing with complex industrial disease litigation.

-She has had many years of experience dealing with complex asbestos-related and disease claims, striving to achieve successful outcomes for clients in the shortest possible time.
+A senior associate at Thompsons, Marion has many years’ experience and exceptional, in-depth knowledge of complex asbestos-related and disease claims.
+Marion strives to achieve successful outcomes for clients in the shortest possible time.

-Below, you will find just a small selection of the work disease claims Marion has dealt with in Thompsons Solicitors' Leeds office.
+Below, you will find just a small selection of the claims Marion has dealt with at Thompsons Solicitors' Leeds office.

-Marion is a member of the The Association of Personal Injury Lawyers and the Law Society Personal Injury panel.
+Marion is recognised as a specialist litigator by the Association of Personal Injury Lawyers and is also a member of the Law Society Personal Injury panel.

 Carol Ward, wife of a Unison member, said: “They were great all the way.
 I dealt with Marion Voss and she or her PA were always helpful when I needed advice or anything.
 I would certainly recommend them to anyone needing a solicitor.